plausible/docs/docs/stats-api-v2.md

 sidebar_label: Stats API v2 reference (Beta)
 ---

-import { ApiV2Example } from '../src/js/apiv2-example.tsx';
+import { ApiV2Example, ExamplesTip } from '../src/js/apiv2-example.tsx';
-import {Required, Optional} from '../src/js/api-helpers.tsx';
+import { Required, Optional } from '../src/js/api-helpers.tsx';
-import { ExamplesTip, getExampleCode } from '../src/js/examples.tsx';
+import { getExampleCode } from '../src/js/examples.tsx';
 import CodeBlock from '@theme/CodeBlock';
-import EXAMPLES, { SiteContextProvider } from '../src/js/sites.tsx';
+import { SiteContextProvider } from '../src/js/sites.tsx';

 :::warning[Beta feature]
 Please be advised that this feature is currently in beta phase.
 It might change or break in the coming months as it is refined.